Audiotel International Ltd

 the old one, and replaced the old familiar logo with the eavesdropping

-silhouette by the more colourful one shown above .
+silhouette, by the red/blue one shown above .

 On 3 September 2015, it was announced that Audiotel International

 had been acquired by Tioga Limited, with whom the company already

 had a good business relationship .
 The company is currently

 still trading under the name Audiotel International.

 On the first Audiotel website that was published in 1999, it was stated

 that the company was supplying products since 1977, the same year that

 was mentioned in the 1996 sales brochure .
 A year later however,

 the website claimed Audiotel was established in 1978 .